Enter the Boardroom with Nurole

 office block

-Episode 9 - Breaking through imposter syndrome and into the boardroom with Terri Duhon
+9. Terri Duhon - Breaking through imposter syndrome and into the boardroom

 Before she was a Non-Executive Director and Risk Committee Chair at Morgan Stanley and Rathbone Brothers, Terri Duhon struggled to secure a board-level role as an accomplished Risk Manager at J.P.
 Morgan.
 Join Terri and Nurole CEO Oli Cummings as they discuss the steps executives can take to understand and prove their expertise to board hirers and how risk committees add value to their organisations.